 - Blood/lymphatic system cancer such as Hodgkin’s and non-Hodgkin’s lymphoma

-Practitioners have found that LDN is useful as an adjuvant therapy with traditional anti-cancer drugs such as the chemotherapy treatment Cisplatin.
+Practitioners have found that LDN is useful as an adjuvant therapy with traditional anti-cancer drugs such as the chemotherapy Cisplatin.
 In a 2011 study using animal subjects published in an issue of Experimental Biology and Medicine, researchers found that over a six hour period, administration of naltrexone every second day lowered the development of DNA and replicating malignant cells in the ovaries.

-In some case studies, those experiencing late stage pancreatic cancer were successfully administered intravenous alpha-lipoic acid which has typically been used as a secondary support to primary cancer treatment, in conjunction with LDN, with no adverse effects as well as increased survival times reported.
+In some case studies, those experiencing late stage pancreatic cancer were successfully administered intravenous alpha-lipoic acid which has typically been used as a secondary support to primary cancer therapy, in conjunction with LDN, with no adverse effects as well as increased survival times reported.

 In another case, ovarian cancer cell growth was shown to be restricted and mice were observed to have tumors that decreased in size by 45%.